Sabres rally from 3-goal deficit to beat Blue Jackets 5-3

 BUFFALO, N.Y.
-(AP) -- Evander Kane scored a power-play goal with 2:29 remaining and the Buffalo Sabres rallied from a three-goal deficit to beat the Columbus Blue Jackets 5-3 on Saturday night.
+(AP) -- Evander Kane and the Buffalo Sabres ended a three-week tailspin by rallying from a three-goal deficit to beat the Columbus Blue Jackets 5-3 on Saturday night.

+''We played like we had nothing to lose, and maybe we should start doing that more often,'' said Kane, who scored the go-ahead goal on a power play with 2:29 remaining.

 Sam Reinhart, Matt Moulson and Jake McCabe scored to tie it and Jack Eichel added an empty-netter for Buffalo.
 The Sabres snapped an 0-3-1 skid and improved to 2-6-2 in their last 10.
 Robin Lehner stopped all 24 shots he faced after taking over for Anders Nilsson to start the second period.
 Nilsson was yanked after giving up three goals on 12 shots.